uhaseeb85/Research/BANK_ONBOARDING_GUIDE.md

    - Aim for high test coverage
    - Test both positive and negative cases
    - Include edge cases and error scenarios
+   - Use `lenient()` for mock setups that aren't used in all test methods to avoid unnecessary stubbing errors

 ### Maintenance Best Practices